JetBrains/Grammar-Kit/README.md

 Parser generator generates token types constants and PSI by default.
 This can be switched off via *generateTokens* and *generatePSI* global boolean attributes respectively.

-*elementType* rule attribute allows to mix the generated code and some existing hand-made PSI.
+*elementType* rule attribute allows mixing the generated code and some existing hand-made PSI.

 Standalone usage